-- 59. The Council has received confirmation of two successful grant applications from Welsh Government for the prevention of Violence Against Women, Domestic Abuse and Sexual Violence (VAWDASV) totalling £602,000 to be utilised by the end of March 2024.
-Expenditure will include an update of community alarms to ensure contact with the emergency control room as well as the acquisition and refurbishment of two additional properties, which are yet to be identified. - 60.
+- 59. A cabinet report of 23 March 2023 considered the approach to deliver a mixed tenure energy efficiency retrofit scheme to unimproved British Iron and Steel Federation (BISF) properties in Llandaff North and Rumney.
+This was following notification of a capital grant award of £4.650 million to be used towards owner occupier properties and to be spent by 31 March 2025.
+The approach and outcome of tender exercises are the subject of discussions with Welsh Government prior to proceeding with any project.
+No expenditure is assumed during 2023/24. - 60.
+The Council has received confirmation of two successful grant applications from Welsh Government for the prevention of Violence Against Women, Domestic Abuse and Sexual Violence (VAWDASV) totalling £602,000 to be utilised by the end of March 2024.
+Of this total, £33,000 will be utilised to update community alarms in order to ensure ongoing contact with the emergency control room.
+The remainder will be used for the acquisition and refurbishment of additional properties within the Housing Revenue Account to be utilised for refuge for victims of domestic violence. - 61.
 Following initial design, ground condition and design works, the extent of any expansion to the Shirenewton Traveller site has been reviewed with further design works in progress.
-Additional costs of £62,000 are expected during this year with risk of abortive costs, prior to any confirmation of costs and Welsh Government grant approval towards the costs of the project. - 61.
-A budget of £323,000 is in place for owner occupier costs towards housing estate improvement schemes and expenditure is projected to be £103,000, including works at Caerwent Road and Trowbridge Green, subject to their progress on site, specification and affordability within overall budgets.
-Slippage of £220,000 into 2024/25 is assumed.
+Additional costs of £62,000 are expected during this year with risk of abortive costs, prior to any confirmation of costs and Welsh Government grant approval towards the costs of the project. - 62.A budget of £323,000 is in place for owner occupier costs towards housing estate improvement schemes but full slippage into 2024/25 is assumed as there are currently no schemes on site.